 What To Do If Your Diamond Is Chipped:

-In the event that your diamond is chipped, there are several options available to you.
-Deciding exactly what to do, depends upon the severity of the damage.
+If your diamond sustains damage, there are several options available to you.
+Deciding what to do, depends upon the severity of the chip.

 Sometimes chips are minute and do not pose any real danger to the longevity of the diamond.
-In which case, you might choose to simply ignore it.
-Have the diamond reset in a setting that offers better protection to the crystal structure.
+In that case, you might choose to ignore it and reset the diamond in a setting that offers better protection.

 Remember to take your ring off when doing active things.
-The diamond on your finger is really just a beautiful mineral crystal that has been cut to sparkle!
+The diamond on your finger is just a beautiful mineral crystal cut to sparkle!
 You've got to take care of it if it's going to last.

-Needless to say, the value of a chipped diamond declines dramatically due to the damage.
-Regardless of the size or location of the chip, the value of the diamond takes a serious hit.
-I'm sure you realize that pun is totally intended.
+The value of a chipped diamond declines dramatically due to the damage.
+Regardless of the chip's size or location, the value of the diamond takes a severe hit.
+I'm sure you realize that pun is intentional.

 Considerations for Recutting Chipped Diamonds:

-Chipped diamonds can be re-cut to hide the damage, however the shape of the diamond might be slightly off.
-Take the marquise cut diamond from earlier, it could be re-cut into a pear shape.
-However if they simply round off the broken part, the facet structure will not be right.
+However, if they only round off the broken part, the facet structure will not be right.
 Neither will the length to width ratio because the diamond will seem too long.

 When purchasing a diamond, carefully view the diamond under 10x magnification (or higher) from all angles.
 Pay particular attention to the facets along the girdle edge of the stone.

-Discovering that a diamond is chipped, does not necessarily mean that it's insurance salvage.
+Consequently, discovering a chip on a diamond does not necessarily mean that it's insurance salvage.
 However, it is reasonable to assume that the jeweler will pay much less for a chipped diamond.
 After all, a new car costs more than one from the salvage yard.